uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 <p>To find out if you need to apply for a visa, read the <a href="https://www.gov.uk/browse/visas-immigration/work-visas" target="_blank">UK government’s guidance on work visas</a>.</p>

-<h2>UK nationals returning to teaching in England from overseas</h2>
+<h2 id="UK-nationals-returning-to-teaching-in-England-from-overseas">UK nationals returning to teaching in England from overseas</h2>

 <p>The Department for Education are improving life for teachers in England by working with schools to:</p>